 The public moorings upstream of the bridge are on the Potter Heigham bank between the old and new bridges.
 There is a wide grassy area ideal to sit and have a picnic.

 Potter Heigham Staithe is adjacent to the medieval bridge.
 The area is hard landscaped but attractive none the less with trees, flower boxes and benches to sit and watch the comings and goings on the River Thurne.

 Like at Wroxham, Potter Heigham has a well-known store – Lathams, it has traded for well over 30 years.
 Lathams is a popular store; people come from miles around especially to shop there.
 They stock a vast range of products, departments include clothing, hardware, grocery, fresh food, a garden centre, fishing tackle and the Flour and Bean Bakery and Coffee Shop.

 Repps Riverside Moorings (The Quiet Moorings)

 Attractive bungalows line both banks from the staithe at Potter Heigham down passed Repps and on towards Womack Dyke.
 There are two mooring places at Repps Riverside known as the ‘quiet moorings’.
 One is opposite Windmill Cottage, seen above and the other opposite Maycraft boatyard.
 These moorings as the name suggests are a little quieter, both are very pleasant with their adjacent grassy areas and views over the marshes.
+They are owned and maintained by the riverside bungalow owners at their own expense and provided as free 24 hour moorings to the boating public.
 Potter Heigham is a gentle stroll along the footpath that leads behind the bungalows to the staithe.